cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 * Enter your CLN activation key if you already have it
     ![](/images/cloudlinuxmanageractivation.png)

+    If you have IP-based license, please leave the _Enter Activation Key_ field empty and just click _Activate_.

     You can read more about CloudLinux OS Solo and how to get the license [here](https://lp.cloudlinux.com/cloudlinux-os-solo)

 * Sign up and get 30-days trial license